 As an electrical engineer, you’ll design electronic components, software and products.
 You’ll analyze customer needs and design toward them.
 When customer feedback says the new smart phone is too big, you are the engineer who determines how to design and develop the new version so that all components fit in a smaller space.

-To have a career as an electrical engineer, you’ll need a bachelor’s degree, but there are areas of the field where an associate’s degree works too.
+To have a career as an electrical engineer, you’ll need a bachelor’s degree, but there are areas of the field where an associate degree works too.
 As you move into leadership positions, a master’s is helpful.
-And for teaching at the college level, look toward a PhD.